Microbial inflammation of the cornea is not uncommon and can be sight-threatening. Culture is the key to diagnosis and management.

 Aspergillus/Fusarium

-- History of trauma associated with contact of plants or soil
+- History of trauma associated with contact with plants or soil.

 Management